kumar303/desub/docs/index.rst

 process from a web request and serve subsequent requests to report status on and show output for the process you started earlier.

+Think of it as a way to monitor a long running command without having to manage PIDs yourself.
+You can either start or join a command (same executable, same args).
+Desub is not designed for running multiple instances of the same command.
+You can just use a regular subprocess for that.

 .. contents::
     :local: